-Comment: The products can contribute to satisfying the relevant requirements of Regulation 9, this Certificate.
+Comment: The product can contribute to satisfying the relevant requirements of Regulation 9,

 Standards 1 to 6, and therefore will contribute to a construction meeting at least a bronze level of sustainability as defined in this Standard.
-In addition, the products can contribute to a construction meeting a higher level of sustainability as defined in this Standard, with reference to clauses $7.1.2^{(1)}$, $7.1.4^{(1)}$, $7.1.6^{(1)}$ and $7.1.7^{(1)}$.
-See section 6 of apply to this Regulation, with reference to clause 0.12.1(1) and Schedule 6(1).
+In addition, the product can contribute to a construction meeting a higher level of sustainability as defined in this Standard, with reference to clauses $7.1.4^{(1)}$, $7.1.6^{(1)}$ and $7.1.7^{(1)}$.
+See section 6 of this apply to this Regulation, with reference to clause 0.12.1(1) and Schedule 6(1).

-Regulation: 12 Building standards - conversions
+Regulation: 12 Building standards - conversion

-Comment: Comments in relation to these products under Regulation 9, Standards 1 to 6, also
+Comment: Comments made in relation to this product under Regulation 9, Standards 1 to 6, also